-A character encoding, or just encoding where that is not ambiguous, is a defined way to convert between byte streams and Unicode strings, as defined in the WHATWG Encoding standard.
+A character encoding, or just encoding where that is not ambiguous, is a defined way to convert between byte streams and Unicode strings, as defined in Encoding.
 An encoding has an encoding name and one or more encoding labels, referred to as the encoding's name and labels in the Encoding standard.
 [ENCODING]

-This specification describes the conformance criteria for user agents (relevant to implementors) and documents (relevant to authors and authoring tool implementors).
+This specification describes the conformance criteria for user agents (relevant to implementers) and documents (relevant to authors and authoring tool implementers).

 Conforming documents are those that comply with all the conformance criteria for documents.
 For readability, some of these conformance requirements are phrased as conformance requirements on authors; such requirements are implicitly requirements on documents: by definition, all documents are assumed to have had an author.
 (In some cases, that author may itself be a user agent — such user agents are subject to additional rules, as explained below.)

 For example, if a requirement states that "authors must not

 foobar element", it would imply that documents are not allowed to

 contain elements named

 There is no implied relationship between document conformance requirements and implementation conformance requirements.
 User agents are not free to handle non-conformant documents as they please; the processing model described in this specification applies to implementations regardless of the conformity of the input documents.

 User agents fall into several (overlapping) categories with different conformance requirements.